Not all stress is bad. Stress can help protect you in a dangerous situation. But chronic (ongoing) stress can lead to health problems.

 What causes stress?

 Change is often a cause of stress.
 Even positive changes, like having a baby or getting a job promotion, can be stressful.

 Stress can be short-term or long-term.

 Common causes of short-term stress:

-- Lots of little problems in the same day, like a traffic jam or running late
+- Experiencing many small problems in the same day, like a traffic jam or running late

 - Getting lost

 - Caring for someone with a serious illness

 Over time, chronic stress can lead to health problems.
 Managing stress can help you: